 KO Addiction is an organization that works to highlight the continuous drug epidemic of today.
 The opioid crisis in the United States is being called the worst drug crisis in history throughout the nation.
 More than 43,000 individuals per year die as a result of a drug-related death: a frightening number that needs immediate attention.
 In 2014, almost 47,100 people died from a drug overdose in the United States (source).
 That is more deaths than car accidents caused in the same year.
 The numbers continue to grow which is why KO Addiction is on a mission to do what it can to help this growing crisis.

 Over the last decade, prescription opiates have been severely over-prescribed, leading people to be heavily dependent on them.
 Over the last 15 years, drug dependency has increased by 500 percent.
 This statistic, along with the harsh reality that a drug epidemic is in full force, has sparked a sense of urgency in KO Addiction.
-Lubin is committed to raising the realization of recent drug statistics so that those struggling can learn about drug prevention and treatment.
+Both Lubin and Gordon are committed to raising the realization of recent drug statistics so that those struggling can learn about drug prevention and treatment.

 WhiteSands Treatment is committed to substance abuse prevention by supplying patients with a comfortable and supportive environment coupled with top-notch programs for addiction treatment.
 The company has three separate locations: Fort Myers, Tampa, and Hyde Park.
 Their state-of-the-art rehabilitation facilities feature a roster of board-certified counselors and doctors who specialize in treating drug and alcohol addiction.